 Postdrome Stage – This can be considered the aftermath phase of a migraine.
 Patients will continue to feel disorienting symptoms for several hours as their body recovers from the migraine.

 Migraines are more common in women, and they are often triggered by stress, overusing medication, drinking too much alcohol, physical exertion, and other outside factors.

 There are many medications designed to treat the symptoms of a migraine.
 You should ask a medical recommendation for their recommendation before picking one up.
 Some medications are more effective depending on your medical history and the triggers that led to your migraine.

 If you have had one migraine, there is an increased risk that you will have another.
 During treatment, your doctor will ask questions to find out what might have triggered your migraine.
 Depending on what is discovered, different preventative measures will be recommended that can reduce your risk of developing another migraine.

-Get help with your migraine today at Urgentology Care in Arlington.
+Learn more about our Arlington migraine treatment services.
 No appointments are needed, but you can call us at (817) 799-7273 if you would prefer to prepare us for your visit.